-Investigations revealed that the Samburu County Government had pregualified Sipat Limited for civil engineering and construction works and supply and delivery of water pumps and motors.
-Sipat Limited was registered as a company on 11th June 2014, with the Director of ICT at Samburu County Assembly being one of the directors.
+Investigations revealed that the Samburu County Government had prequalified Sipat Limited for civil engineering and construction works and supply and delivery of water pumps and motors.
+Sipat Limited was registered as a company on $11^{\rm th}$ June 2014, with the Director of ICT at Samburu County Assembly being one of the directors.
 Investigations further revealed that from 2014 to 2018, Sipat Limited traded with Samburu County Government in thirteen tenders.
 21 payment vouchers from the County Government of Samburu were further made in favour of Sipat Limited.
 Upon receipt of the money, Sipat Limited transferred money to Samburu County Assembly officials.
-The Speaker and a former nominated Member Samburu County Assembly received of Kshs 6,300,000/= and Kshs 1,000,000/= respectively from M/S Sipat Limited and provided false sale agreements to EACC investigators to substantiate their receipt of money from Sipat Limited.
+The Speaker and a former nominated Member Samburu County Assembly received Kshs 6,300,000/= and 1,000,000/= respectively from M/S Sipat Limited and provided false sale agreements to EACC investigators to substantiate their receipt of money from Sipat Limited.

-On 19th June 2020, a report was compiled and forwarded to the DPP with recommendation to charge the Director of ICT at Samburu County Assembly, the Speaker of the County Assembly of Samburu, a former nominated Member of County Assembly and Director of Sipat Limited with 13 counts of conflict of interest contrary to Section 42(3) as read with Section 48 of the ACECA; unlawful acquisition of public property contrary to Section 45(1)(a) as read with Section 48(1) of the ACECA; 2 counts of uttering a false document contrary to Section 47 (2)(a) as read with Section 48 of the ACECA as read with Section 48 of the ACECA.
+On 19th June 2020, a report was compiled and forwarded to the DPP with recommendation to charge the Director of ICT at Samburu County Assembly, the Speaker of the County Assembly of Samburu, a former nominated Member of County Assembly and Director of Sipat Limited with 13 counts of conflict of interest contrary to Section 42(3) as read with Section 48 of the ACECA; unlawful acquisition of public property contrary to Section 45(1)(a) as read with Section 48(1) of the ACECA; 2 counts of uttering a false document contrary to Section 353 of the Penal Code and dealing with suspect property contrary to Section 47 (2)(a) as read with Section 48 of the ACECA.

-On 7th September 2020, the DPP returned the inquiry file for further investigations.
+On $7^{\rm th}$ September 2020, the DPP returned the inquiry file for further investigations.